 Other Shopping Areas:

-For certain items, it is better to purchase them where they are created to be ensured of authenticity, and quality.
+For certain items, it is better to purchase them where they are created to be ensured authenticity, and quality.
 For example, the best places to buy traditional Tibetan medicine would be in the local medicine factories or warehouses, and the best place for Tibetan carpets and tents is at the Lhasa Carpet Factory and Lhasa Tent and Banner Factory respectively.
 Although it is not as easy to bargain in these places, visitors can be assured that the quality is of the highest standards.

-As in traditional markets throughout China, bargaining with local people, in local markets can give visitors a better feeling for local Tibetan life.
+As in traditional markets throughout China, bargaining with local people, in local markets can give visitors a better feeling of local Tibetan life.
 Prices are not set in stone, and it is customary to bargain for your purchases.
 Traditionally offer 50 percent of the asking price and work from there.
 Remember most of the items cannot be found anywhere else in the world, and they make unique gifts to bring back home for family and friends, or for yourself to remember your trip to mysterious Tibet.

 If you need any shopping suggestions, please contact us.